 Here, we’ll be moving on to the next step, i.e., naming the blog.
 Deciding on the name of the blog is the most exciting part.
 We recommend a short, attractive, and appropriate name for your target demographic.

-You can try our business name generator if you need help creating the perfect name for your blog.
+You can try our blog name generator if you need help creating the perfect name for your blog.
 The generator is made to create interesting name ideas you can use.

 Once you’ve decided on the name for your blog, it’s essential to have your site up and running.
 Don’t fret if you have no prior knowledge, it’s easy and can be completed in about an hour!
 Check out our comprehensive guide to starting a website.